-- 2.53 The Education (Scotland) Act 1980 places a duty on education authorities to set out catchment areas for their schools and guidelines to be followed when placing pupils in schools.
-As such, education authority areas will be divided up into a number of school catchment areas, with placing guidelines based on local factors such as distance to the school and the number of pupils living in the area. - 2.54 A catchment area for GME provision should be an area in which the education authority thinks it is reasonable for pupils wishing to receive GME provision to travel to school, and should have the potential to attract parents to choose GME provision for their children.
-Catchment areas for GME provision will normally overlay a number of school catchment areas. - 2.55 When producing and/or developing guidelines for enrolment and placing requests, education authorities may wish to give consideration to establishing specific enrolment policies and placing request criteria for GME.
-While such guidelines are for each individual education authority to determine based on local considerations,
+2.60 The Education (Scotland) Act 1980 places a duty on education authorities to set out catchment areas for their schools and guidelines to be followed when placing pupils in schools.
+Note 23 As such, education authority areas will be divided into a number of school catchment areas, with placing guidelines based on local factors such as distance to the school and the number of pupils living in the area.

-Bòrd na Gàidhlig would welcome involvement and/or consultation in the process.
+2.61 A catchment area for GME provision should be an area throughout which the education authority thinks it is reasonable for pupils wishing to receive GME provision to travel to school, and should have the potential to attract parents to choose GME provision for their children.

+Catchment areas for GME provision will normally overlay a number of English medium education school catchment areas.

+2.62 When producing and/or developing guidelines for enrolment and placing requests for GME, education authorities may wish to give consideration to establishing specific enrolment policies and placing request criteria for GME.
+While such guidelines are for each individual education authority to determine based on local considerations and in line with Statutory criteria under the Education (Scotland) Act 1980, Bòrd na Gàidhlig would welcome involvement and/or consultation in the process.

-2.56 Note that any proposal to vary admission arrangements for a school including a proposal to establish, terminate or otherwise alter the school catchment area or to make or modify guidelines in respect of the handling of placing requests is a relevant proposal under the Schools (Consultation) (Scotland) Act 2010 and the consultation and procedures referred to in paragraphs 2.20-23 should be adhered to.
+2.63 Note that any proposal to vary admission arrangements for a school, including a proposal to establish, terminate or otherwise alter the school catchment area or to make or modify guidelines in respect of the handling of placing requests is a 'relevant proposal' under the Schools (Consultation) (Scotland) Act 2010 Note 24 and the consultation and procedures referred to in paragraphs 2.20-23 should be adhered to.